-UPDATE March 12, 2017: On 12th of March 2017, at 2 a.m., the daylight saving time began in the United States and clocks go forward 1 hour for spring and summer.
-The daylight saving time for 2017 began on March 12 and it will end on November 5, 2017.
-Daylight saving time lasts for a total of 34 weeks (238 days) every year, about 65% of the entire year (including leap years).
+UPDATE November 7, 2021: On 7th of November 2021, at 2 a.m., the daylight saving time ended in the United States and clocks go backward 1 hour for autumn and winter.
+The daylight saving time for 2022 will begin on March 13 and it will end on November 6.

 UTC Time now:

-For Daylight Time clocks will be set ahead one hour at 2 a.m. on March 13, 2016 and set back one hour at 2 a.m. on November 6, 2016.
-Now we are in Daylight Time!
+For Daylight Time clocks will be set ahead one hour at 2 a.m. on March 13, 2022 and set back one hour at 2 a.m. on November 6, 2022.
+Now we are in Standard Time!

 Important: airports, railway stations, and other modes of transportation in the US follow the local time.